 Whether you are charged with a misdemeanor or felony will depend on the nature or seriousness of the traumatic condition and/or your criminal history.

-As a felony, you can be sentenced as follows:
+As a misdemeanor or felony, you can be sentenced as follows:

 A prior conviction in many instances will enhance a sentence for the present offense.
 If you were convicted of domestic battery within 7 years of your conviction for domestic violence, your fine can increase to $10,000.